When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 - A possible error in accounting from the company’s side could also occur while recording transaction amounts.

-- Small interest accounts might not be in record in the company’s accounts, which is why reconciliation is a must.
+- Small interest accounts might not be recorded in the company’s accounts, which is why reconciliation is a must.

-- Having not sufficient funds (NSF) when a check is deposited into an account but the amount in the issuer’s bank account is not sufficient to carry out the transaction; reconciliation might be needed to cover the gap due to this.
+- Having insufficient funds (NSF) when a check is deposited into an account but the amount in the issuer’s bank account is not sufficient to carry out the transaction; reconciliation might be needed to cover the gap due to this.

 Bank Reconciliation Statement Format